kirilllzaitsev/vision_mtl/README.md

 #### Hard parameter sharing with tuned loss weights

-To increase the performance of an MTL model, one can try to optimize the loss weights that scale contributions of individual tasks to the total loss.
+To increase the performance of an MTL model, one can try to optimize the loss weights that scale the contributions of individual tasks to the total loss.
 One of the methods for this hyperparameter tuning could be Bayesian optimization.
-The proxy objective in this case is to maximize the mean accuracy on the semantic segmentation task on the validation set.
+The proxy objective in this case is to maximize the mean accuracy of the semantic segmentation task on the validation set.
 There are 15 trials, each trial lasting for three training epochs.

 Files: